d2l-ai/d2l-en/chapter_recommender-systems/movielens.md

 d2l.plt.show()
 ```

-## Splitting the data
+## Splitting the dataset

 Then, we split the dataset into training and test sets.
 The following function provides two split modes including `random` and `time-aware`.
 In the `time-aware` mode, we leave out the latest rated item of each user for test and the rest for training.
-In the `random` mode, it splits the data set randomly and uses the 90% of the data as training samples and the rest 10% as test samples by default.
+In the `random` mode, the function splits the dataset randomly and uses the 90% of the data as training samples and the rest 10% as test samples by default.

 ```{.python .input  n=6}
 # Save to the d2l package